hyoo-ru/mam_mol/dict/readme.md

 Dictionary with extenden keys support:

 - Primitives is used by value
-- POJO and Arrays is used by value
+- POJO and Arrays is used by value (Be carefull, POJO with different fields order is different keys due to JSON.stringify)
 - Other objects is used by reference

 ## Usage example